MetaMask/metamask-docs/wallet/tutorials/simple-react-dapp.md

 ---
-title: React Dapp Tutorial
+title: Simple React Dapp
 description: Beyond getting started, working with the MetaMask API to connect from a React application using Vite.
 ---

-# React Dapp Tutorial
+# Simple React Dapp

 A follow along tutorial that will get you started connecting to MetaMask within a React dApp.